 Taxis in London

 Taxis are a convenient way to travel around central London but they're best used for short journeys, otherwise fares can become costly.
 They only become an economical means of transport when shared by a number of people going to the same destination.

 Ride-hailing applications are also an option and can be cheaper than black cabs.
-Uber has had continued legal battles with Transport for London and has been suspended from operating in the city on multiple occasions, and it's recommended to rather make use of one of the other apps available, such as Bolt, Kapten or Xooox.
+Uber has had continued legal battles with Transport for London but has been back on London streets since 2020.
+Other ride-hailing apps such as Bolt, Ola and Xooox are also available.

 Cycling in London

 Taking a bike onto public transport isn't easy because of overcrowding during rush hour.
-Non-folding bikes can only be taken onto limited sections of the Tube and the National Rail network outside of peak hours.
+Non-folding bikes can only be taken onto limited sections of certain types of public transport outside of peak hours.
+Non-folding bikes can't be taken onto buses at all.
 For this reason, folding bicycles have become more popular in London.

 Walking in London

 Whenever it is possible, walk.
 It is the best way to see the city and central London is exceedingly easy to tackle on foot, as long as new arrivals have either a physical map or a navigation application on their phone.
 Just remember when crossing the street, that cars drive on the left.

 Driving in London